Sam Spiegel: Sexual misconduct allegations

 American actress Theresa Russell alleged that she was sexually propositioned by Spiegel during her first casting session for his 1976 film The Last Tycoon.
 In another interview, Russell recalled: "I was 16 years old and still living at home, and he took me to the Bistro and tried to stick his tongue down my throat."
 After she refused to sign a contract with Spiegel, Russell "was completely left out of the publicity for The Last Tycoon, and Spiegel threatened that he would prevent Russell from working again in Hollywood.
-He also sexually harassed actress Toni Kalem when she worked as his secretary in 1975.

 Personal life

-Spiegel was married three times: to Rachel Agronovich from 1922 to 1926, with whom he had one daughter; to the actress Lynn Baggett, from 1948 to 1953, and to Betty Benson (1930-2013), from 1957 until his death.
+Spiegel was married three times: to Rachel Agronovich from 1922 to 1926, with whom he had one daughter; to the actress Lynne Baggett, from 1948 to 1953, and to Betty Benson, from 1957 until his death.
 He also had a son by Ann Pennington.

 Spiegel maintained a connection with Israel throughout his life, particularly with such personalities as Golda Meir, Ariel Sharon, Jerusalem Foundation president Ruth Cheshin (wife of Mishael Cheshin), and his close friend, then Jerusalem Mayor Teddy Kollek.
 Spiegel also contributed to various Zionist causes.
-He spoke eight languages fluently: English, French, German, Italian, Spanish, Polish, Hebrew and Yiddish.
+He spoke eight languages fluently: English, French, German, Italian, Spanish, Polish, Hebrew and Yiddish, and some Sanskrit.